Uber backs off plans to shutter Quebec operation, says it will continue for now

 "We recognize there is an opportunity to establish a constructive dialogue aimed at finding a lasting solution for riders and drivers in Quebec," Uber Quebec general manager Jean-Nicolas Guillemette said in a statement.

-In late September, the province announced it would renew a pilot project agreement for one more year, but added new provisions that included 35 hours of mandatory training and police background checks.
+In late September, the province announced it would renew a pilot project agreement for one more year, but added new provisions that included 35 hours of mandatory training, police background checks and a vehicle inspection every year.

-Transport Minister Andre Fortin indicated the province is standing by those changes, adding in a separate statement Friday the new requirements are a matter of fairness and safety.
+Transport Minister Andre Fortin indicated the province is standing by those changes.

+"This is a matter of fairness for all market partners and for the safety of users," Fortin said in a statement.
+"I also intend to work with our partners to develop innovative solutions to provide Quebec users with a modern industry that meets their needs."

-The San Francisco-based company is at odds with the province's requirement for 35 hours of training, as regular cab drivers go through, instead of just 20 hours as they'd been doing.
+The San Francisco-based company is at odds with the province's requirement for 35 hours of training, as regular cab drivers go through.

+Fortin's predecessor, Laurent Lessard, had pegged the number of training hours for Uber at 20, but the company disputes there was any set figure in place.

-Uber argued the provision destroys the firm's business model of employing part-time and casual workers, who couldn't even try the service without the training.
+Uber has argued the 35-hour provision destroys the firm's business model of employing part-time and casual workers, who couldn't even try the service without the training.

 It had promised to cease operations as of Saturday if the province didn't revert to the original pilot project agreement.